anmolsah/AICommit01/README.md

 **Generated Commit Message:**

 ```
-feat: update variable name from name to username
+fix: update version to 1.1.1 and modify default AI model in package.json
 ```

 ---